 For more information, here is an excellent scientific paper on the koala's diet.

-Koala reproduction involves the male koala climbing onto the female's back and mating with her.
-After a gestation period of around 35 days, the female will give birth to a baby called a joey.
+Koalas give birth to tiny, jellybean-sized joeys after a 35-day pregnancy.
 At birth, the baby joey is about the size of a jellybean, blind, and has no ears, with tiny stumpy limbs.
-Once it has exited the mother's birth canal, the joey uses its sense of smell and strong arms to crawl up to its mother's abdomen and into the safety of her pouch.
+Once it has exited the mother's birth canal, the joey uses its sense of smell and strong arms to crawl up to its mother's abdomen and into the safety of her pouch, where it latches onto a nipple for nourishment.

 In February 2022, the Australian government declared that the koala was endangered.
 It is estimated that less than 100,000 koalas are left in the wild.
 Some estimates put their number as low as 43,000 animals.
 While koalas have native predators such as dingoes, goannas, and large predatory birds, they face their biggest threat from humans.
 Listed below are some key contributors to the decline in koala numbers.